Deeokojie/Wowcher/README.md

  Output time in words

- Import Hasmap & map libraries
+ Import Hasmap into libraries

  Create 3 arrays

  Array 1 is used for hours
- Array 2 is used for speacial words in minutes (11 - 15 in words) Array 3 is for 10units
+ Array 2 is used for speacial words in minutes (11 - 19 in words) Array 3 is for 10units

  In order to determine if its am or pm the program sets pm as false then confirms if its true by evaulating if the input is greater than 12